coriouslien/cuda-gemm-kernels/sgemm/sgemm1/profiling/NCU_Profiling.md

 This indicates the compiler is using predication to handle conditional branching, which lowers instruction throughput.

 Two key findings here.
-First, Stall Wait dominates at 70.5% — this is a fixed-latency execution dependency stall, meaning instructions are waiting on prior instructions to complete before they can issue.
+Wait Stall dominates at 70.5%.
+In a well-occupied kernel this is expected and managed by warp switching.
+Here it dominates because occupancy is only 8% — the single active warp has no peer warps to hide behind, so every fixed-latency dependency stalls the scheduler completely.
-In a highly optimized kernel this stall is expected and hard to eliminate — the only cure is more warps to hide it with.
-Second, Thread Divergence at 23.61% estimated speedup is significant — 32 active threads but only 22.81 not predicated off means roughly 9 threads per warp are being masked out by predication.
+Wait Stall dominates because occupancy is 8% — with only 1 warp/scheduler, there are no other warps to switch to.
+You should clarify:the only cure is more warps to hide it with.
+Second, Thread Divergence at 23.61% estimated speedup is significant —  32 active threads but only 22.81 not predicated off means r oughly 9 threads per warp are being masked out by predication.
 This is likely the boundary condition handling at tile edges.

-\* Stall Long Scoreboard:
+* Stall Long Scoreboard:
 A scoreboard is a hardware mechanism that tracks whether the data required for an instruction is ready.
 A Long Scoreboard stall occurs when a warp is waiting on a long-latency operation to resolve.
 The Cause: In almost all cases, this means the warp is waiting for data to be fetched from global memory